 The Urban Futures Podcast platform was created in November of 2018 thanks to a project grant provided by the Maj and Tor Nessling Foundation of Finland, making the initiation of this podcast program and its global reach, a reality.

 Meet the host

-Ana Jones is a doctoral researcher, urban planner, and communicator at the Finland Futures Research Centre (FFRC) in the University of Turku where Ana works on interdisciplinary research applying futures methodologies and theory to the study and understanding of urban transformations and change.
-For the past 16 years, her research interests have been on urban sustainable development and the future of life in compact urban areas.
-In Finland, Ana led the urban research project Green-In Turku collaborating with Turku’s planning authorities studying the potential in green areas to solve liveability and cohesion challenges in Turku’s historic core.
-Ana is an active contributor to the Urban Futures Podcast, the platform she pioneered to expand the knowledge on cities and their sustainable futures.
+Ana Jones is a doctoral researcher, urban planner, and communicator at the Finland Futures Research Centre (FFRC) in the University of Turku where Ana works on interdisciplinary research applying futures-related methodologies and theory to the study and understanding of urban change.
+Her research interests fall under sustainable urban development more specifically, the exploration of futures of life in artificially built environments.
+In Finland, Ana led the urban research project Green-In Turku collaborating with Turku’s planning authorities focusing on the potential in green areas to tackle liveability and cohesion challenges in Turku’s historic core.

 Markku Wilenius is a Professor of Futures Studies at the Turku School of Economics in the University of Turku and a UNESCO Chair in Learning Society and Futures of Education.
 Markku has worked and published over 20 years in futures studies.
 His most recent book was born out of his interest on long-term socio-economic waves: “Patterns of the Future.
 Understanding the Next 40 Years of Global Change.”
 Markku Wilenius is also a full member of the the Club of Rome